teamroboboogie/x-optimizely-cli/README.md

 <br>

 #### Host variation locally
 Host a variation locally.
 Add `xoptcli=activate` as a parameter after you've run the command below and your preferred extension will inject the CSS and JS of the variation you choose.
 Or point your browser at http(s)://localhost:8080 (default port) for usage info.
+If you are using the `-s` option, your browser may need you to give it permission to load unsafe scripts before script injection can take place.
+You can do that by going to http(s)://localhost:8080 and toggeling the advanced section and then clicking the "proceed to unsafe localhost" option.
 ```
 xoptcli host [option] <path> [port]
 ```